-Andrew Howard of Team Better Block, powered by WGI said that business owners are willing to sacrifice parking spaces if it means they can create new outdoor dining spaces to welcome their guests.
-Andrew said, “one of the positive things to come out of the COVID-19 pandemic is the focus on gathering spaces.”
+Our staff has worked with several local business owners, who are willing to sacrifice parking spaces if it means they can create new outdoor dining spaces to welcome their guests.
+One of the positive things to come out of the COVID-19 pandemic is the focus on gathering spaces.

 Elizabeth Villafranca, owner of Cuquita’s Restaurant, said that having additional space for patrons outdoors would have a positive impact on the restaurant’s bottom line.

 “The patio installed is going to be a huge, huge help for us that will really help increase our business.” – Elizabeth Villafranca, Cuquita’s Restaurant